 ABOUT Comics in the College Classroom

-I often teach intensive writing, or what was once called remediation, and those classes are filled with students who are uncomfortable with texts.
+When I began teaching, I often taught intensive writing, or what was once called remediation, and those classes are filled with students who are uncomfortable with texts.
 They donít want to read them and they donít want to write them because they havenít been successful with the written word.
-So when my students arrive for the first day of class with a graphic novel in hand, I know they think my class is going to be easy.
+So when my students arrived for the first day of class with a graphic novel in hand, I know they thought my class is going to be easy.
 And that is my goal.
 If students believe intensive reading and writing is going to be fairly painless, they will relax long enough to think critically about what is going on in the novelís panels.
 Instead of parroting back written text, theyíll have to interpret the panels, and join the conversation taking placing within the panels of the graphic novel.
-What's more students expand their college-level vocabulary by finding visual definitions for words, and surprisingly, visual vocabulary seems to "stick," showing up properly used in student essays.
+What's more students expand their college-level vocabulary by finding visual definitions for words, and surprisingly, visual vocabulary seems to "stick," showing up used properly in student essays.

 Let students create their own graphic novels using their own narratives as scripts.
 Creating a graphic novel helps solve one of the biggest problems I run acrossthe beginning writer's tendency to say the same thing over and over and over again.
 It drives instructor's crazy.
 Building a graphic essay is a lesson in concision, using the minimum amount of words to get to the point quickly instead of wandering around for pages on some roundabout quest to seemingly annoy the instructor.
 Instead of pasting the same panels together, one next to another, students become textually precise and let their pictures do the talking.

 Visuals can also teach argumentation and underlying assumptions, or warrants - those fundamental beliefs taken for granted by the writer, beliefs and ideas we as readers also take for granted.
-Cartoons are great for teaching implicit assumptions by asking what a reader needs to know in order to understand the joke or to create a caption to accompany a visual.
+Single-panel cartoons (The New Yorker or political) are great for teaching implicit assumptions by asking what a reader needs to know in order to understand the joke or to create a caption to accompany a visual.

 ABOUT Doré Ripley